Capsule Vision 2024 Challenge: Multi-Class Abnormality Classification for Video Capsule Endoscopy: Conclusion

 \section{Conclusion}

-The Capsule Vision 2024 Challenge seeks to advance VCE through a multi-class abnormality classification.
-By offering unique training, validation, and test datasets, the challenge promotes the development of efficient models to aid gastroenterologists in reducing analysis time while maintaining high diagnostic accuracy.
-We invite participants to use these resources, strictly follow submission guidelines, and contribute to enhancing VCE abnormality classification.
-This challenge is a platform for innovation and collaboration in medical imaging, aiming for impactful advancements of AI in VCE.
+The Capsule Vision 2024 Challenge seeked to advance VCE through a multi-class abnormality classification.
+By offering unique training, validation, and test datasets, the challenge promoted the development of efficient models to aid gastroenterologists in reducing analysis time while maintaining high diagnostic accuracy.
+We invited participants to use these resources, strictly follow submission guidelines, and contribute to enhancing VCE abnormality classification.
+This challenge acted as a platform for innovation and collaboration in medical imaging, aiming for impactful advancements of AI in VCE.